 Working in a noisy workplace, around machinery or motor vehicles can have a lasting and irreversible effect on the delicate inner ear hair cells.
 Continuous and frequent exposure to prolonged or abrupt very loud noises can also lead to mild to profound hearing loss.
 The hidden danger of noise induced hearing loss, which many people underestimate, is that it does not manifest immediately but gradually over time.
 Once incurred though, normal hearing, unfortunately, cannot be regained and needs to be managed with hearing aids or assistive hearing devices for the person to maintain an independent lifestyle.

 Part of protecting your general health should be targeted at taking care of your ears and hearing.
-You should undergo regular hearing checks, treat infections on time, take adequate measures in noisy environments and wear earplugs or earmuffs.
+You should undergo regular hearing checks, treat infections on time, take adequate measures in noisy environments and wear hearing protection such as earplugs or earmuffs.
 Should you recognise that you have symptoms connected to compromised hearing, it is recommended to seek help from a specialist to determine the cause and severity and propose a suitable solution.